davidtheclark/remark-preset-davidtheclark/README.md

 # remark-preset-davidtheclark

-My remark preset, for keeping Markdown documentation tidy.
+My [remark] preset, for keeping Markdown documentation tidy.

+Uses [remark-lint] plugins and a few other [remark] plugins.

 Validation: